maxlaj456/maxlaj456.github.io/index.md

 ## Projects
 - Networking Lab (https://github.com/maxlaj456/networkingproject.io) - A lab showing and explaining how I built a functioning network
+- Enterprise File Sharing Lab (https://github.com/maxlaj456/enterprise-file-sharing-lab) - A lab showing how to share files between two different operating systems
-- Virtualization Lab (https://github.com/maxlaj456/virtualizationlab.io) - A lab in virtualization
+- Virtualization Lab (https://github.com/maxlaj456/vagrant-python-virtualization.io) - Project showing how to run and package a Python web application in a reproducible virtual machine